About the Test

 Taking a Urine Albumin or Albumin-to-Creatinine Ratio Test

-There are three main ways that you can take a urine albumin test: a urine dipstick, a spot urine sample, or a 24-hour urine sample.
+There are three main ways to take a urine albumin test: a urine dipstick, a spot urine sample, or a 24-hour urine sample.

-A 24-hour urine test requires that you collect all the urine that you produce for one day regardless of where you are.
+A 24-hour urine test requires you to collect all the urine you produce for one day, regardless of where you are.

 Before the test

 Before your test, check with your doctor about the schedule and timing of when your urine will be collected.
 For spot urine samples for albumin-to-creatinine ratio tests, some doctors may prefer to get a sample from early in the morning.
-If you are having a repeat test, they may try to schedule your test for around the same time of day as your previous test in order to account for normal fluctuations in creatinine production.
+If you have a repeat test, they may try to schedule your test for around the same time of day as your previous test to account for normal fluctuations in creatinine production.

 Intense exercise can lead to a temporary boost in albumin, so check with your doctor about whether you should restrict vigorous exercise on the day before the test.

 You typically do not need to fast before a urine albumin test.
-Eating meat can affect creatinine levels, though, so it is possible that your doctor will ask you to avoid it for one day before an albumin-to-creatinine ratio test.
+Eating meat can affect creatinine levels, though, so your doctor may ask you to avoid it for one day before an albumin-to-creatinine ratio test.

 If you are going to do a 24-hour urine test, you should be given special containers before you start your test.
-Carefully review the test instructions and bring up any questions you have with your doctor or nurse so that you make sure that you properly prepare your test sample.
+Carefully review the test instructions and bring up any questions you have with your doctor or nurse so that you properly prepare your test sample.